-- The article was not even raised during his unanimous confirmation to the D.C.
-Circuit ten years later, in 1982.

-- His article itself, like his subsequent career, makes clear his abhorrence of racism: "Of the ugliness of racial discrimination there need be no argument."
+- The article was not even raised during his unanimous Senate confirmation to the D.C.
+Circuit ten years later, in 1982. - His article, as does his subsequent career, makes clear his abhorrence of racism: "Of the ugliness of racial discrimination there need be no argument."